-I'm a Southern lover of books, music, a special dog named Scully (remember the X-Files?), a cat named Lionel, and a spider-loving scientist.
+I'm a Southern lover of books, music, a special dog named Scully (remember the X-Files?), a cat named Lionel, a spider-loving scientist and a baby named Waya (Wolf).
 I'm a co-founder of QORDS, a summer camp for queer and transgender youth and youth of LGBTQ+ families.
-I'm a non-binary trans person with Tsalagi (Cherokee, Eastern Band), English, Irish, and West African roots.
+I'm a non-binary trans and Two Spirit person with Tsalagi (Cherokee), English, Irish, and West African roots.
 I experience and express my gender in different ways at different times.
 My pronouns are gender neutral (they/them).
-Whenever possible, I like to read, dance, go hiking, grow food, travel, play my drum kit and my hand drum, and eat.
+Whenever possible, I like to read, dance, hike in the woods, grow food and medicines, travel, play my drum kit and my hand drum, hug my elders, and eat.

 I hold a Master's Degree in Theological Studies and a Master's of Social Work from University of Washington in Seattle.
 I guide my transgender therapist practice with compassion, dedication, and an anti-oppression lens.
 Some of my therapy specialties include trauma recovery, addressing negative self-talk, and managing anxiety and depression.
 I use a framework that affirms gender non-conforming children, youth, and adults, as well as the lesbian, gay, bisexual, transgender, queer (LGBTQ+) community.
 The best part of what I do is celebrating a person's growth and witnessing their courage as they create the kind of life they've been hoping for.
 My clients say they enjoy laughing with me and that I can be direct in a way that is easy to handle.
 If you're looking for a gender therapist I'd love to talk with you.